blchase215/Horiseon-Landing-Page/README.md

 ## Installation

-Clone this repo to your local host, and open in your text editor of choice.
+Clone this repo to your local host, and open the folder in the text editor of your choice.
 All needed assets are included.

 ## Usage